Clair Blank

-Biography
+Early life and education

-Clarissa Mabel Blank was born on August 5, 1915 in Allentown, Pennsylvania to Bessie and Edgar H. Blank.
-Her father worked as a loom fixer at a silk mill before finding employment at a clothing plant in Germantown; in 1920, 1930 and 1940, his occupation was listed as a "knitter".
-She attended Herbst Elementary School until she was about ten.
+Blank was born on August 5, 1915, in Allentown, Pennsylvania, to Bessie and Edgar H. Blank.
+Her father worked as a loom fixer at a local silk mill, and later at a clothing plant in the Germantown section of Philadelphia; in three consecutive U.S. census reports in 1920, 1930, and 1940, his occupation is listed as a knitter.

+Blank attended Herbst Elementary School at 5th and Chew streets in Allentown until she was about ten.
 Her family then moved to the Olney section of Philadelphia.
-In contrast to her parents, who each completed nine years of schooling, at the age of 18 Clair had graduated from Olney High School with honors and seen the first four books in the Beverly Gray series published.
+In contrast to her parents, who only completed nine years of schooling, Blank graduated from Olney High School with honors and published the first four what were ultimately 24 books in her Beverly Gray series by age 18.
+She then attended Peirce School of Business Administration, now Peirce College, in Philadelphia.

+Career

-Blank attended the Peirce School of Business Administration and took a job in Philadelphia as a typist for the Keystone Pipeline Company, a subsidiary of the Atlantic Refining Company.
-By 1940, she became a secretary there, and, still living with her parents, earned about $1,500 a year.
-She joined the American Women's Voluntary Services during World War II, driving Army officers around when they came to town.
-In 1941, George Elmer Moyer, whom Clair had known growing up in Allentown, moved to Philadelphia; the two married in 1943.
-Moyer attained the rank of sergeant while serving in the Army for two years, from February 1944 to February 1946, with a year in foreign service bookended by two six-month periods in domestic service.
-A skilled welder, he was employed at the Budd Company after his military service, working on automobiles, tank construction, Chevrolet fenders, and plastics until his retirement.
-He also studied mechanical engineering, taking night classes at Drexel University.
-Blank gave birth to two sons, Robert G. and John C. Moyer, who were born in 1947 and 1953.
-She died on August 15, 1965, in Philadelphia; her husband died on February 27, 1998.
+Blank began her career in Philadelphia as a typist for the Keystone Pipeline Company, a subsidiary of the Atlantic Refining Company.
+In 1940, she became a secretary there, and, still living with her parents, earned about $1,500 a year.
+She joined the American Women's Voluntary Services during World War II, where she drove U.S. Army officers when they came to town.

-Other works
+Author

-Blank wrote four novels in addition to the Beverly Gray books.
-The first three, comprising the Adventure Girls Series, were published in 1936 by A. L. Burt, who also published her Beverly Gray series.
-Though later reprinted by Saalfield, no new Adventure Girls works were ever published.
-In 1940, Gramercy published Blank's one and only adult novel, Lover Come Back.
+In addition to the Beverly Gray series, Blank authored four other novels.
+The first three, comprising the Adventure Girls Series, were published in 1936 by A. L. Burt, which published the Beverly Gray series.
+They were later republished by Saalfield Publishing.
+In 1940, Gramercy Books, since acquired by Random House, published Blank's only adult novel, Lover Come Back.

 At least two manuscripts written by Blank went unpublished.
 In December 1941, she sent an unsolicited manuscript, Linda Ross at Hamilton, to Grosset & Dunlap.
 It was rejected for publication four months later, for "there seems to be a strong prejudice against starting a new mystery series with a school background."
 Blank also wrote an unpublished Beverly Gray novel to follow the final volume, Beverly Gray's Surprise.
 This work was never printed, as the series was cancelled in 1955.
 It is possible that a fourth Adventure Girls book was also written, to be titled The Adventure Girls on Vacation.
 This book was advertised at the end of the third and final book in the series; it is unclear whether Blank actually wrote it, or merely intended it, before the series was cancelled.